ConcourseOpen/DeFi-Pulse-Adapters/README.md

 If the SDK doesn't provide required methods to implement your project adapter, please contact a member of the DeFi Pulse team so we can add necessary support where applicable, and/or collaborate to find a suitable alternative solution.

-In some cases not all neccessary data can be obtained on-chain and/or through the SDK, the `bancor` adapter for example hits a proprietary API to retrieve a list of tokens and addresses that need to be tracked since this information isn't available on-chain.
+In some cases not all necessary data can be obtained on-chain and/or through the SDK, the `bancor` adapter for example hits a proprietary API to retrieve a list of tokens and addresses that need to be tracked since this information isn't available on-chain.
 We understand that this is sometimes necessary, and there are some unavoidable cases where off-chain data sources need to be used but wherever possible on-chain/transparent data sources should be prioritized over alternatives.
 Any unavoidable use of off-chain data sources should be discussed prior to implementation with the DeFi Pulse team.

 ## Metadata